Cusick Motorsports: 2021

 The team would first begin to compete in 2021, with Wilson driving the #25 Lohla Sport Dallara-Honda HI12TT/R at the Indianapolis 500.
 The entry would be fielded in conjunction with Andretti Autosport.

 Wilson would successfully qualify for the race at a four-lap average speed of 229.714 miles per hour, which would put him in the 29th place starting position.
 On lap 34, Wilson would crash out in the pit lane, causing him to retire, with 32 laps complete, in 33rd (last) place.
 Wilson stated that the crash was due to the brakes locking as he slowed his car to meet the pit lane speed limit.

 2022

 Cusick returned in 2022 with Wilson driving at Indianapolis in the #25 Gnarly Jerky/Lohala Sport/Sierra Pacific Windows Dallara-Chevrolet.
 The entry was done in conjunction with DragonSpeed (who provided the pit crew members) and Foyt (who provided the equipment).

 For qualifying, Wilson did not make an attempt, due to his engine having an issue stemming from the second gear being where the third was supposed to be, meaning that when Wilson shifted to what was supposed the third gear, the engine spun beyond its threshold.
 In the race, Wilson started 33rd (last) and would ultimately finish (two laps down) in 26th place.

+2024

+For the 2024 Indianapolis 500, Dreyer & Reinbold Racing partnered with Cusick Motorsports to field Conor Daly in the #24 and Ryan Hunter-Reay in the #23.

+2025

+In 2025. the partnership continued, with Hunter-Reay returning to the #23 and Jack Harvey driving the #24.